 There is currently a limit of €2500 on Bancontact payments as a result of increased fraud using this payment method.
 It is possible that Bancontact transactions will be blocked by our payment service provider or your bank.
 In most cases no funds will have been transferred out of your account and error notice will be displayed on our website after 15 minutes.
 Please contact us if funds were transferred out of your account.

 In most cases a second transaction does go through.
-If your transaction was canceled, please try again.
+If your transaction was cancelled, please try again.
 We advise you to contact your bank for more information should a second attempt also be blocked.

 Ransomware is a type of malware that encrypts a computer or storage medium, with the result that the information on that device becomes inaccessible.
 By paying an amount of bitcoins, victims are offered the possibility of decrypting the information.
 The police advises not to pay, because there is no guarantee it will work and it will provoke new attacks.